godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 One limitation of our philosophy of inclusiveness is that it works best when everyone practices it.
 That is not the case with console manufacturers, who typically do not open-source their SDKs.

-You can of course create games in Godot 3 for XBox One, PS4, Nintendo Switch, and more with the help of third parties.
+You can of course create games in Godot 3 for Xbox, PlayStation, Nintendo Switch, and more with the help of third parties.
 Several teams are already working on console support for Godot 4, hoping to make it more accessible to everyone.

 This said, if your project is destined for consoles, regardless of the engine you use, you will ultimately have to register with console manufacturers and do the difficult work of adapting your game to follow their many guidelines and pass their strict QA.